devspresso-ai/devspresso/README.md

 ### Roadmap
 Several core improvements on the roadmap:
+- Ability to select multiple files as input context to a prompt.
+This unlocks potential to ask questions while providing the model with substantial context about your work environment.
+- Location to specify a consistent set of information about your application - e.g. "I am working in Kotlin Spring with an OpenAPI-generated set of APIs and models located at {some_location}"
+- Location to ask general questions to the model about your code and/or concepts.
 - Code diff view for the current file vs. generated output
 - Ability to save current file and/or generated output to disk
 - Ability to select underlying code gen model